 Make a plan

 Then, they should use the compiled variables and expenditures to make a realistic plan.
-A businessman can decide to downsize the workforce or forego other expenditures for a more manageable budget.
+For example, a businessman can decide to downsize the workforce or forego other expenditures for a more manageable budget.
 Plans will also help the businessman predict the likely financial future of the business.
 The yearly budget will reflect the results of the plans made by the businessman in a quantifiable way.